openkfw/TruBudget/docs/developer/developer-setup.md

 > If you are using WSL on Windows check out [this setup](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress) to run cypress in WSL.

-To setup a new TruBudget instance with Docker-Compose, run following command (recommended):
+To setup a new TruBudget instance with Docker Compose, run following command (recommended):

 ```bash
 bash scripts/development/start-dev.sh --slim